- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Since 2006 Dr. McCleary has been finding ways to help the community to do more of what they love.
 She is not only a Registered Yoga Teacher with Yoga Alliance, but also a Certified Chiropractic Sports Physician®, a Certified Strength and Conditioning Specialist®, and board certified to perform acupuncture.
 She has been known to work with individuals of almost any age and activity level, as long as there is a willingness to be well.
 She says, "I decided to become a yoga teacher to bring my love of yoga to more of the people that I come in contact every day.
-I teach in both the group class setting and with individuals at their private residence.
+I teach both group classes in the corporate setting for Team EXOS and with individuals at their private residence.
 My emphasis is on spinal stability, deep relaxation, inspiring themes, and making proper movement patterns fun!"

 What is yoga?